INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 13758     # <-- That's the containers PID
 ```

 4. Now it's time to enter the containers NET namespace (netns).
-Use the `nsenter` command down here to start a Bash shell inside the containers netns.
+Use the `nsenter` command shown down here to start a Bash shell inside the containers netns.
 ```bash
 root@hlkali:/home/hacker# nsenter -t 13758 -n /bin/bash
 ```
 **Hint**: You will not see any output from the `nsenter` command.
-It just looks like a new Bash line but actually you switched from the default netns to the containers netns.
+It just looks like a new Bash line but actually you switched from the default host netns to the container's netns.

 5. Issue the `ip address` command to see that your Bash shell really entered the containers netns:
 ```bash